eurekalabs-io/challenges/frontend/vue.js/trello-like-board/trello-exercise.md

 ### Quick Reference
 API Docs: https://developers.trello.com/v1.0/reference

-You should be able to sign up trello for free, then get the API key + Token so you can connect the backend piece.
+You should be able to sign up in trello for free, then get the API key + Token so you can connect the backend piece.

+Please visit https://trello.com/app-key to get your key and secret (token)

 #### Get All Boards
     Synopsis: